FabianMaeurer/TensorCategories.jl/docs/src/Interface/KaroubianCategories.md

 category.
 A finite abelian category has only finitely many simple isomorphism classes, but it may have infinitely many indecomposable ones.

 Every finite cyclic group has finite representation type over every field.
+In characteristic zero this follows from Maschke's theorem.
+In characteristic
-More generally, if $k$ is algebraically closed of characteristic $p$, then
+$p>0$ it follows from Higman's theorem, which more generally states that
 $\operatorname{Rep}_k(G)$ has finite representation type precisely when the Sylow $p$-subgroups of $G$ are cyclic [higman1954indecomposable](@cite).
 The Klein four group in characteristic $2$ therefore has infinitely many